Hacker0x01/docs.hackerone.com/docs/programs/response-target-metrics.md

 id: "programs/response-target-metrics"
 ---

-HackerOne tracks and enables you to define targets for these 4 response metrics:
+HackerOne tracks and enables you to define targets for these 4 response efficiency metrics:

 Response Efficiency Metric | Details
 ---- | -------